Nayemhasan/VoLTE-enabler-for-Asus-Rog2/README.md

-# VoLTE-enabler-for-Asus-Rog2
+# VoLTE-enabler-for-Asus-Rog2🍉
-This module enables the VoLTE &amp; VoWiFi &amp; RCS options by editing build.prop.
+This module enables the VoLTE &amp; VoWiFi &amp; options by editing build.prop.
-# 💗Heart Failure Prediction WebApp

 Predicting heart failure event using ML.